LahiruKumaraHewagama/Chore-Ticket-Graber-FE/README.md

 4) Add HTTP service component to implement API for the hotel reservation front end.
    It should provide the following API paths.
 Please refer to README.md for more on service resources.

-   1) Get available room types
+   1) Get available ticket types
    2) Create a reservation
    3) Update the reservation
    4) Get user reservations